 Queen Elizabeth hasn't invited you this time?
 No matter.
 Staying at one of London's grande-dame hotels is the next-best thing to being a guest at the palace—and some say it's even better.
 Happily, however, there is no dearth of options where friendliness outdistances luxe—London, thank goodness, has plenty of atmospheric places that won't cost a king's ransom.
 That noted, until fairly

 At the budget level, London has also come a long way in the last couple of years, albeit with a catch: to find a good, reasonably priced B&B, you must be prepared to look outside the very center of London.
-This means that you have to subtract the city’s notoriously high transport costs from any savings—but on the plus side, the Tube can shuttle you out to even some far-flung suburbs in under 20 minutes.
-Prepare to be just a little adventurous with your London base and you will be rewarded by a collection of unique and interesting bed-and-breakfasts, in the kinds of neighborhoods real Londoners live in—places likeKing Henry’s Road, the Cable Street Inn, and the Church Street Hotel.
-And if you're willing to fend for yourself, the city has some great rental options.
+This means that you have to subtract the city’s notoriously high transport costs from any savings—but on the plus side, the Tube can shuttle you out to even some far-flung suburbs in less than 20 minutes.
+Prepare to be just a little adventurous with your London base and you will be rewarded by a scattering of unique and interesting bed-and-breakfasts, in the kinds of neighborhoods real Londoners live in—places like 30 King Henry’s Road, the Cable Street Inn, and the Church Street Hotel.
+And if you're willing to fend for yourself, the city has some great rental options, too.

 But if you are interested in luxury, London is just the place.
 Although the image we love to harbor about Olde London Towne may be fast fading in the light of today's glittering city, when it comes time to rest your head, the old-fashioned clichés remain enticing.
 Choose one of London's heritage-rich hotels—Claridge's perfect parlors; the Savoy's ultimate river view—and these fantasies can, and always will, be fulfilled.

 Need trip ideas?
 Get inspired by our curated collections of the world's best destinations.More